Samoset Council

-Samoset Council is a Boy Scout council headquartered in Weston, Wisconsin that serves north central Wisconsin.
+Samoset Council is a Boy Scout council headquartered in Rhinelander, Wisconsin that serves north central Wisconsin.
 Founded in 1920, the council gets its name from an early Boy Scout camp in the Town of Harrison named Camp Sam-O-Set.
 The council is served by Tom Kita Chara Lodge of the Order of the Arrow.

 History

 What is now Samoset Council first began as the Wausau Council in 1920.
 In 1926 the Wausau Council merged with the Merrill Council, to create the Lincoln - Marathon Council.
 It was not until 1930 that it was officially retitled Samoset Council (named after Camp Sam-O-Set, an early camp near the town of Harrison) when it merged with the Marinette Council.
 Also, territory of nearby councils was absorbed when they ended.
 The history of each of the councils that are ancestors of Samoset is depicted in the chart below.

 Prior to the founding of the Wausau Council on July 30, 1920, there had already been several Boy Scout troops actively engaged in the Scouting program.
 The first troop to ever exist in the city of Wausau was Troop #1, chartered to the Universalist Church in 1910.

 The first Council Executive for the Wausau Council was George C. Dreisbach, who moved to Wausau from Akron, Ohio in 1920.
 In 1921, Wausau was second in the state for number of Scouts, (25 Troops with 540 boys).

 The council's first camp, Camp Lakota, was located on Carroll Lake, on public land leased from the state of Wisconsin.